Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Conclusion

 \section{Conclusion}

 We have derived exact expressions for the higher cumulants of MIE, as well as its full distribution, for TLLs.
 Although the MIE and its cumulants are \textit{a priori} defined on the lattice, they are fully determined in the low-energy limit, where they can be expressed as averages of the forced MIE over boundary conditions labeled by $\delta_\varphi \in [0,2\pi)$, weighted by a probability measure fixed by the partition function of the compact boson on a cylinder with Dirichlet boundary conditions specified by $\delta_\varphi$.
 As a result, both the cumulants and the full distribution of MIE are universal and conformally invariant, even though some microscopic measurement outcomes are known to break conformal invariance.
 This suggests that measurement outcomes that break conformal invariance make only a negligible contribution to MIE and its cumulants.
 As a corollary of microscopic averaging being equivalent to averaging over conformal boundary conditions, we also obtain the DIE, in which measurement outcomes behave as uncorrelated quenched (impurity-like) disorder and are not weighted by Born probabilities but are averaged over uniformly.
 Finally, we obtain scaling forms for these quantities in the small cross-ratio $(\zeta\ra 0)$ limit where the unmeasured regions are maximally separated.
-For sufficiently large Rényi index, we find that the entire hierarchy of cumulants of MIE exhibit a universal scaling form, $\zeta^{g/2}/\sqrt{\log(1/\zeta)}$, while for DIE, we find $1/\sqrt{\log(1/\zeta)}$ for all Rényi indices.
+For sufficiently large Rényi index, we find that the entire hierarchy of cumulants of MIE exhibit a universal scaling form, $\zeta^{g/2}/\sqrt{\log(1/\zeta)}$, while for DIE, we find $1/\log(1/\zeta)$ for all Rényi indices.
 In the same limit, the distribution of MIE is supported on $(0,\log 2)$ and displays heavy tails at both ends, with the weight near $S_{\m}=\log 2$ vanishing as $\zeta\to0$.
-We find that the tail near $S_\m = 0$ diverges like a log-normal while the tail at $S_\m = \log 2$ diverges as $1/\sqrt{\log 2 - S_\m}$, with a vanishing weight of $\zeta^{g/2}/\sqrt{\log(1/\zeta)}$, indicating a vanishingly small yet finite probability of inducing a bell-pair across the system through measurements.
+We find that the tail at $S_\m = \log 2$ diverges as $1/\sqrt{\log 2 - S_\m}$, with a vanishing weight of $\zeta^{g/2}/\sqrt{\log(1/\zeta)}$, indicating a vanishingly small yet finite probability of inducing a Bell-pair across the system through measurements.
+We also show that in this limit, it is this tail that controls the leading scaling of all the cumulants of MIE for high enough Rényi index.

 A natural follow-up of our work would be to further understand this problem for other conformal field theories such as Ising, Potts, and tri-critical Ising.
 In particular, it is to be checked whether the interpretation of averaging over microscopic Born-probabilities always leads to a Born-average over conformal boundary conditions of those theories.
 If so, such a result would pave the way for a complete understanding of how measurements affect critical quantum states.
 Finally, it would also be interesting to study the effects of noise on our setup.